- Large Community

-What I Liked about Jimdo
+What We Liked about Jimdo

 - They have useful ecommerce tools available to you, with excellent backend support.
 You can set automatic emails to your customers, open and close orders, track your inventory, and more.
 Depending on your plan, you can also create promotions and discount codes, highlight certain products, and so on.